Think back to your first job. Do you remember what it paid?

 That’s a stark contrast to disinflation, a similar-sounding but very different condition in which the rate of inflation decreases over time without reaching zero or going negative.

-What Causes Deflation?
+What Are the Causes of Deflation?

 Deflation can be caused by a number of factors, all of which stem from a shift in the supply-demand curve.
-Remember, the prices of all goods and services are heavily affected by a change in the supply and demand, which means that if demand drops in relation to supply, prices will have to drop accordingly.
-Also, a change in the supply and demand of a nation’s currency plays an instrumental role in setting the prices of the country’s goods and services.
+The price levels of all goods and services are heavily affected by a change in supply and demand.
+If demand drops in relation to supply, aggregate demand declines and prices fall accordingly.

 Although there are many reasons why deflation may take place, the following causes seem to play the largest roles:

-1. Change in Structure of Capital Markets
+1. Change in Capital Market Structures

 2. Increased Productivity